Antonietta2001/progetto-finale-FDS/README.md

 to that script.
 Some files are unfortunately omitted due to GitHub file size restrictions and can either be obtained by running the scripts or requested via email (matteorog05@gmail.com).
-A detailed list of features and a set of summary plots related to the neural network training process are provided in the main script.
+A detailed list of features and a set of summary plots related to the neural network training process are provided in the main.

 <p align="center">